 To be eligible for any incoming first year scholarship award, a student must both (1) apply for admission to the First Year Law Class and (2) be admitted by the Admissions Committee and matriculate to the Law School’s incoming First Year class.
 The Admissions Committee reserves the right to select those individuals who shall be admitted to the Law School and eligible for a scholarship award.

 Scholarship retention data is available here.
 However, it should be noted that historical retention data on the website is largely based upon students from earlier years meeting specific grade point averages.
 In contrast, unless otherwise specified, initial scholarship renewability terms for most students who matriculate after 2012 are not conditioned upon meeting a specified grade point average but are tied to a student’s academic placement in the class, typically top 60% or 40% of the class.
-Should a student not achieve the top 40% of the class, scholarship renewability at a lower scholarship amount is still available if the student maintains at least a 3.0.
+Should a student not achieve the requisite percentile of the class, scholarship renewability at a lower scholarship amount is still available if the student maintains at least a 3.0.
 It should also be noted that, for lost scholarship awards, the student still may be eligible for reappointment of the scholarship in future academic semesters where the student achieves the required academic average.
 For further information on how to apply for reinstatement and the timing of reinstatement or a previous award, please contact the Admissions Office.

 Our academic rules set out a mandatory mean grade-point average in first-year courses of 3.0–3.1, except that the mandatory mean grade-point average in our Legal Analysis Writing & Research courses are 3.1–3.2 in the second semester.
 For the entering class of 2012-2013, top 60% was approximately 3.047 and top 40% was approximately 3.219 cumulative grade point average.

 Types of awards